-Far from being atheists, the men who established and promoted the Free Education Institution were men of religious spirit.
+Far from being atheists, the men who established and promoted the Institución Libre de Enseñanza were men of religious spirit.
 Nevertheless, they did not practice or support any particular religion, and certainly not Catholicism.
 They described themselves as neutral.
-The defining feature of their initiatives, including the Female Student Residence, was "secularity".
+The defining feature of their initiatives, including the Female Student Residence, was 'secularity.'

 One might wonder, however, if that secular objective was achieved at the Residence.
-María de Maeztu herself was Catholic, and most of the residents attended Sunday Mass.
+María de Maeztu herself was Catholic, and most of the residents attended

+Sunday Mass.
 The testimony in this regard is provided by Matilde Landa Vaz, a resident at Fortuny during the first half of the 1920s.
-Matilde came from a well-off, cultured family - free-thinkers, university graduates with ties to the Free Education Institution.
+Landa Vaz came from a well-off, cultured family - free-thinkers, university graduates with ties to the Free Education Institution.
 Her parents' marriage (1888) was a civil marriage only, which was very rare for the time; and their daughter, born in 1904, was not baptized.
-Matilde's father openly declared his membership of the Masons and was the highest public representative of Ruiz Zorrilla and Salmerón's Progressive Republican Party in Badajoz.
-Matilde and her siblings were educated in line with the principles articulated by Krausse and reflected in the FEI.
+Landa Vaz's father openly declared his membership in the Masons and was the highest-ranking public representative of Ruiz Zorrilla and Salmerón's Progressive Republican Party in Badajoz.
+Landa Vaz and her siblings were educated in line with the principles articulated by Krausse and reflected in the ILE.
 As a young girl, she began to correspond with Manuel Bartolomé Cossío's daughter, Natalia, and the two became close friends.
-She moved to the Female Student Residence in 1923 and was scandalized by the religiosity of María de Maeztu and the other girls who lived there, all of whom, she said, except for a small group, attended Mass.
-In a letter to one of her sisters, dated 31st October 1931, she wrote:
+Landa Vaz moved to the Female Student Residence in 1923 and was scandalized by the religiosity of María de Maeztu and the other girls who lived there, all of whom, Landa Vaz said, except for a small group, attended Mass.
+In a letter to one of her sisters, dated October 31, 1931, Landa Vaz wrote:

-The worst thing about the Res is this false clericalism they've set up here; except for five girls, all the others go to mass, communion, etc. ... with the director leading the charge.
+The worst thing about the Res is this false clericalism they've set up here; except for five girls, all the others go to mass, communion, etc. . . . with the director leading the charge.
 Mr. Cossío was astonished when I told him that María de Maeztu goes to mass!
-(Ginard, 2005, 25-26).
+(Ginard 2005: 25-26)

-There is evidence that other women involved in the FEI were practicing Catholics.
-Antonina Rodrigo said of Maria Goyri, who gave lectures and worked regularly at the Residence, that she used to go to Mass at six o'clock in the morning, and nobody in the house made anything of it because she was absolutely private where spiritual matters were concerned (Rodrigo, 1979, 32-53).
+There is evidence that other women involved in the ILE were practicing Catholics.
+Antonina Rodrigo said of Maria Goyri, who gave lectures and worked regularly at the Residence, that she used to go to Mass at six o'clock in the morning, and nobody in the house made anything of it because she was absolutely private where spiritual matters were concerned (Rodrigo 1979: 32-53).

-Although they may not have practiced their religion regularly, a number of the most politically active women in left-wing parties, such as Victoria Kent, acknowledged their Catholic background.
+Although the women may not have practiced their religion regularly, a number of the most politically active women in left-wing parties, such as Victoria Kent, acknowledged their Catholic background.
 According to Zenaida Gutierrez Vega, Kent was a believer, although she practiced no religion.
-Kent once said: "I am Catholic, I was born Catholic.
-I don't practice but I definitely believe in God'6.
-In 1939, Gabriela Mistral wrote to her: "You believe without knowing it, like all intuitive people"; and again, ten years later: "there are many ways to believe, and one way is to doubt".
-Gutierrez Vega concluded that Kent's religion consisted in the practice of charity; her ideal was to serve her neighbor (Gutierrez Vega, 2001, 17) - an authentic, and radically Christian, ideal.
+Kent once said: 'I am Catholic, I was born Catholic.
+I don't practice but I definitely believe in God.'
+In 1939, Gabriela Mistral wrote to Kent: 'You believe without knowing it, like all intuitive people.'
+Ten years later, Mistral wrote: 'there are many ways to believe, and one way is to doubt.'
+Gutierrez Vega concluded that Kent's religion consisted of the practice of charity; her ideal was to serve her neighbor (Gutierrez Vega 2001: 17) - an authentic, and radically Christian, ideal.